Analytical valuation of vulnerable derivative claims with bilateral cash flows under credit, funding and wrong-way risk: Numerical analysis of the impact of funding, credit and wrong way risk factors on forward valuation

-For our analysis, we set the initial stock price $S_0=s$ to 1 throughout.
-This is equivalent to studying the following terminal payoff at expiry $T$:
+Without loss of generality we set $t=0$, $s=1$ and $\alpha=0.5$.
+The value for $s$ is equivalent to studying the following terminal payoff $f$:

-The payoff \eqref{eq:trs-payoff} corresponds to an equity return forward.
-Such instruments, together with equity swaps \footnote{Equity swaps are linear combinations of equity forwards, with total payoff of type $\varphi(S_{T_0},\dots,S_{T_n}):=\sum_{i=1}^n\delta_i(S_{T_i}/S_{T_{i-1}}-K_i)$ for some fixing schedule $0=T_0<\dots<T_n=T$, strikes $K_1,\dots,K_n$, and accrual factors $\delta_1,\dots,\delta_n$ with $n\in\mathbb{N}^*$.
-It is also common to have a funding leg based on a market rate (e.g. USD SOFR) instead of fixed strikes.} have become increasingly popular among hedge funds and other investors in the last few years: analysis of financial statements (form FR Y-9C) reported by the five largest broker-dealers in the US \footnote{Bank of America, Citi, Goldman Sachs, JP Morgan Chase, and Morgan Stanley.} to the Federal Reserve shows that the total notional of transactions classified as ``equity swaps'' held in their balance sheets increased from \$1.3Tn in March 2016 to \$2.7Tn in September 2021 -- roughly a two-fold increase.
-By contrast, during the same period the figure for ``interest rate swaps'' decreased by more than 10\%.
-In particular, equity swaps were the main trading instrument used by Archegos Capital Management, the fund which imploded spectacularly at the beginning of 2021, triggering large losses among its counterparties \citep{KinderLewis2021,LewisWalker2021}.
-The increasing weight of such contracts among market participants, as well as the fact they are often traded by leveraged counterparties running speculative strategies, underlines the importance of measuring accurately both their default and wrong-way risks.
+which corresponds to an \emph{equity return forward}.
+Such instruments, together with \emph{equity return swaps}, have become increasingly popular among leveraged counterparties such as hedge funds: regulatory financial statements (form FR Y-9C) reported by the five largest US broker-dealers \footnote{Bank of America, Citigroup, Goldman Sachs, JP Morgan Chase, Morgan Stanley.} show the total notional of instruments booked as equity swaps/forwards increased from \$1.3Tn in March 2016 to \$2.6Tn in September 2023 -- a two-fold increase.

-We now select baseline values for all our model parameters based on an analysis of empirical market data for observable risk factors which can be assimilated to our own model parameters such as S\&P 500 implied volatility or USD LIBOR rates.
-We perform single-parameter sensitivity analysis by modifying these baseline inputs across a plausible range of values for that specific parameter and assessing how the contract value changes.
-We also produce three-dimensional plots where we analyse joint-sensitivities to a simultaneous change in two distinct model parameters, allowing us to identify any salient cross-effect between parameters.

-Table \ref{tab:baseline-values} shows the baseline values for the model, as well as the sensitivity range for single-parameter analysis -- for joint-sensitivities, we sometimes widen the range of values to reveal the relationship between two different inputs.
-Note that our goal here is to investigate which model parameters (and therefore risk factors) are more impactful from a risk management perspective, hence some of our value combinations over the sensitivity ranges might momentarily violate the no-arbitrage conditions from Proposition \ref{prop:no-arbitrage}; however this does not invalidate our sensitivity assessment.

-In order to compare derivative prices across different parameters values, we need to define an appropriate normalised metric.
-We have explained that the forward contract can be interpreted as a forward on the stock return, for which it is industry practice to express costs in terms of yearly basis points (bps) of notional.
-The advantage of this metric is that it is insensitive to the size of the trade; the initial stock value $s$; and also to the length $T$ of the deal, which is important in our framework because longer contracts will naturally exhibit larger default and funding risk: for example, the longer the contractual relationship with a certain counterparty, the higher the likelihood she will default during that time frame.
-Formally, we look at the quantity: